ProgUn1corn/Qlourie_Astral_R/README.md

 - Separated parts from Automation model for better deformation and animation
 ## Engine and Transmission
 - Realistic engine curve referenced from telemetry of simluators
-- Gear ratio
-- Top speed limit 201 km/h
+- Top speed limit 201 km/h within regulation
-- Mechanical LSD
-- Steering wheel and pedal shifter animation
+- Indepent turbo restrictor and ECU setting for different variant
 ## Suspension
 - Front and rear MacPherson Strut suspension
 - Reinforced front and rear subframe for stronger rigidity